Naturopathy for Headaches & Migraines

 Blood sugar dips from not eating the right foods regularly can cause headaches.
 Diet changes like eating protein with each meal can help you stabilize your blood sugar.
 Supporting your adrenal glands also helps to maintain stable blood sugar.

 Caffeine constricts your blood vessels.
 For headaches from dilated blood vessels, having a cup of coffee sometimes helps relieve the pain.
-This is because the caffeine constricts the blood vessels.
+This is because caffeine constricts the blood vessels.
 For those trying to quit coffee, you can experience caffeine withdrawal headaches.

-Histamine is found in higher amounts in certain foods such as packaged foods, leftovers, wine and aged foods like cheese.
-Some people lack sufficient DAO enzyme in their gut to break down dietary histamine efficiently.
+Histamine is found in higher amounts in certain foods such as packaged foods, leftovers, wine, and aged foods like cheese.
+Some people lack sufficient DAO enzymes in their gut to break down dietary histamine efficiently.
 Chronic daily headaches can be the result of too much histamine because of a DAO deficiency.

 This genetic variant has been linked to an increased risk of migraines with aura.
 There is genetic testing that can be done to determine whether you carry this genetic mutation.

 Increased reactive oxygen species contribute to inflammation that aggravates headaches and migraines.
 Certain antioxidants like vitamin C can help.
 Vitamin C is also a natural anti-histamine if your migraines are related to excess histamine.

 Natural Treatment of Headaches and Migraines

 - Addressing magnesium deficiency

 - Stabilizing blood sugar through diet and adrenal gland support

 - Reducing or eliminating caffeine intake

 - Addressing B vitamin deficiencies

 - Reducing histamine intake from foods, supplement DAO enzyme

 - Testing for and eliminate food sensitivities

 - Supplementation to offset problems caused by MTHFR variant

 - Reducing inflammatory prostaglandins with vitamin E, Evening Primrose Oil or fish oil

 - Supplementing vitamin C or other antioxidants to scavenge reactive oxygen species